Donald and Rosemary (Becker) Redmond

 Rosemary devoted herself to her family and to Sycamore High School, where she served as treasurer for 10 years.
 She was known for her steady dedication and quiet commitment to supporting students and school activities.
 Together, Don and Rosemary became involved in numerous civic and service organizations, including the Sycamore Chamber of Commerce, Rotary Club, NIU Husky Club, and St. Mary’s Church.
 They valued connection, generosity, and active participation in the life of their community.

-Following Don’s passing in 2012, memorial contributions supported the renamed Donald & Rosemary Redmond Memorial Scholarship Fund.
-Through this lasting Fund, their shared legacy of service, community involvement, and support for local students continues to make a meaningful difference in Sycamore.
+After Donald’s passing in 2012, memorial contributions helped establish the endowed Donald & Rosemary Redmond Memorial Scholarship Fund at the DeKalb County Community Foundation in 2013.
+Through this lasting Fund, their shared legacy of generosity, community involvement, and support for local students continues to make a meaningful difference in Sycamore.